 Queensway Quay Marina

-Marina bay is the second Gibraltar marina.
-Currently undergoing extensive development including the installation of a multi million pound floating hotel and many new and exciting bars.
-Situated immediately next to the Airport it is probably as close as a person can get to an aircraft taking off without being in it!
+Marina Bay is Gibraltar's largest marina.
+It's currently undergoing extensive development and is now the home to a multi million pound floating hotel and many new and exciting bars.
+Situated immediately next to the Airport it's probably as close as a person can get to an aircraft taking off without being in it!

-Alcaidesa marina is known locally as 'La Linea marina' because it is located in the border town of La Linea.
-While only 3 miles from our home marina the town offers a taste of real Spain, with little tourism it is a real working Spanish hub.
+Alcaidesa Marina is known locally as 'La Linea marina' because it is located in the border town of La Linea.
+Although only 3 miles from our home marina of Queensway Quay, the town offers a taste of real Spain, with little tourism it is a real working Spanish hub.